zzjc1234/Vim-Wksp/Lecture.md

    1. Press \<Esc\>: exit insert mode
    2. ctrl c: exit insert mode and abort current command

+### Life Hack

+- Use `,` to repeat previous edit
+- Use `:!` to run command in terminal
+- Use `:r` to insert the file below the cursor
+- Vim Macro

+   You can use vim macro to complete the repetition work.

+   1. Enter `q\<char\>` to start recording the macro.
+   2. Edit one line
+   3. Enter `q` to stop recording
+   4. Move to the line you modify(You can include this step in recording the macro)
+   5. Enter `@\<char\>`

 ### Visual Mode

+1. Visual Mode

+   Start Visual mode per character.

+2. Visual Line Mode

+   Start Visual mode linewise.

+3. Visual Block Mode

+   Start Visual mode blockwise.

 ### Replace Mode*